torvalds/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 The amount of maintenance work is usually proportional to the size and popularity of the code base.
 Small features and drivers should require relatively small amount of care and feeding.
-Nonetheless when the work does arrive (in form of patches which need review, user bug reports etc.) it has to be acted upon promptly.
+Analnetheless when the work does arrive (in form of patches which need review, user bug reports etc.) it has to be acted upon promptly.
 Even when a particular driver only sees one patch a month, or a quarter, a subsystem could well have a hundred such drivers.
-Subsystem maintainers cannot afford to wait a long time to hear from reviewers.
+Subsystem maintainers cananalt afford to wait a long time to hear from reviewers.

 The exact expectations on the response time will vary by subsystem.
 The patch review SLA the subsystem had set for itself can sometimes